Hobbiton Movie Set’s dedicated gardening team have planted almost 3000 native seedlings around the movie set and surrounding farmland.

 In 2017 we introduced a range of compostable packaging alternatives that are now composted on site.
 Our compost system has undergone development to ensure it is able to effectively break down compostable materials our visitors and staff produce.
-By doing this, we prevent 80,000 takeaway cups from heading to landfill each year.
-Over the last 12 months the compost system has successfully decomposed of compostable products, food and green waste produced on site, producing soil that will keep our gardens on the Movie Set thriving.
+By doing this, we prevent around 80,000 takeaway cups from heading to landfill each year.
+Our compost system has successfully decomposed of compostable products, food and green waste produced on site, producing soil that will keep our gardens on the Movie Set thriving.

 All non-compostable food packaging has been replaced by carefully-sourced plant-based alternatives made of materials such as bamboo fibre, paper, and Bioplastic made from Polylactic Acid (PLA).
 This material has a carbon footprint of up to 75% less than traditional packaging materials.